 - 2 tablespoons maple syrup

-- 1 tablespoon olive oil - Omit or substitute cashew butter for oil-free.
+- 1 tablespoon olive oil, optional - Omit or sub cashew butter or aquafaba for oil-free.

-- 1 to 1 ½ teaspoons dried harissa - Or 2 to 3 teaspoons harissa paste.
+- 1 to 1 ½ teaspoons dried harissa seasoning - Or 2 to 3 teaspoons harissa paste.

 - sea salt